-Ankle joint replacement is emerging as an alternative to fusion in the surgical treatment of severe ankle arthritis.
-Restoring normal ankle joint function through a replacement can result in a reduction of pain and lead to a more normal walking cycle.
-Unlike the knee and hip, which are prone to develop primary osteoarthritis, the ankle usually develops arthritis because of a traumatic event such as a fracture or long standing instability due to a severe sprain.
+Ankle joint replacement or arthroplasty is emerging as a healthy alternative to fusion in the surgical treatment of severe ankle arthritis.
+Restoring normal ankle joint function through a replacement can result in a reduction of pain and lead to a more normal gait cycle.
+This allows patients to recover faster and get back to the golf course.
+Unlike the knee and hip, which are prone to develop primary osteoarthritis, the ankle usually develops arthritis because of a traumatic event such as a fracture or long-standing instability due to a severe ankle prain.

 The primary indications for a total ankle replacement are primary osteoarthritis, post-traumatic arthritis as well as rheumatoid arthritis in those patients who have failed conservative treatment.

 Studies are demonstrating that the results of ankle replacement are very good and the outcome from a functional standpoint, are actually better than a fusion.
 With a fusion, the ankle joint is welded together and the up and downward motion is lost.
 An implant will allow that motion to continue and will lead to better function of the joint.
 This movement is important for walking, exercising as well as routine activities of daily living.